so-okada/twXiv/README.md

 discontinued for a while.
 Therefore, the author has written twXiv by python3, adding functions such as abstracts by replies and cross-lists and replacements by retweets.
-The bots now run by twXiv.
+Since 2020-08, the bots run by twXiv.